Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Other models

 \subsection{Model 2: OU-100}

 The OU-100 model is another CNN-based model.
 The network is a modification of OU-200 \citep{wilde22}, removing the final two convolutional layers due to the change in input size between the two models ($200 \times 200$ versus $100\times 100$ pixels).
-The architecture consists of four convolutional layers of sizes $5 \times 5,~5 \times 5,~2\times2$, and $2\times 2$, each followed by a $2\times2$ max pooling layer, a dropout layer with dropout probability $p=0.2$ and a ReLU activation function.
-This is followed by a fully-connected layer with 350 neurons, followed by an output layer with a softmax activation function to produce a lens prediction.
+The architecture consists of four convolutional layers with kernels of sizes $5 \times 5,~5 \times 5,~2\times2$, and $2\times 2$, each followed by a $2\times2$ max pooling layer, a dropout layer with dropout probability $p=0.2$, and a ReLU activation function.
+This is followed by a fully connected layer with 350 neurons, followed by an output layer with a softmax activation function to produce a lens prediction.

-The positive training set included S1, S2 and all the $200$ known grade A and B lenses.
+The positive training set included S1, S2 and all the {$200$} known grade A and B lenses.
 The negative training set consisted of the labelled DESI non-lenses, the remaining LRGs used for S1, and the random galaxies counterpart from S2.
 A random selection of \num{40000} images were selected from the resulting \num{171478} images, using the four image options: \IE-only $\arcsinh$; \IE-only MTF; \IE+\YE MTF; and \IE+\JE MTF.
 Of each set of \num{40000} images used for training the different versions, \num{32000} images were used for training, \num{2000} used for validation, and \num{6000} for testing.
 The network was trained with a batch size of 100 and a learning rate of $3\times 10^{-4}$.
 A categorical loss is used to classify the images into lens and non-lens classes.
 Since the training data contains $12\%$ lenses, a weight was applied to give each class an equal weighting during training.

-When inspecting the top 100 ranked candidates from the \IE-only MTF and \IE-only $\arcsinh$ images, it was found that the MTF version appeared better at finding lenses, while lots of the high-ranked objects by the \IE-only $\arcsinh$ version of the model contained stars.
-In the end the MTF \IE-only version of OU-100 were used.
+The top 100 ranked images of the four versions of the model were visually inspected.
+For the \IE+\YE MTF and \IE+\JE MTF versions, the model picked out a few stars, as well as other features such as diffraction spikes and artefacts.
+The rest of the images were spirals or lens candidates.
+When comparing the top 100 ranked candidates from the \IE-only MTF and \IE-only $\arcsinh$ images, it was found that the MTF version appeared better at finding lenses.
+The \IE-only $\arcsinh$ version had 34 stars in the top 100 images, as well as many very clear spirals.
+Based on the number of lens candidates and false positives in the top 100 images of each version, the MTF \IE-only version of the model performed the best, and this was used as the final model.